NOTE: 2023 sessions are full; register to be notified of upcoming events and we’ll let you know as soon as registration opens for 2024!

-All sessions meet at the LPRA boathouse on Lake Purdy, 3780 Boat Launch Road, 35242.
+Meet at the LPRA boathouse on Lake Purdy, 3780 Boat Launch Road, 35242.
 Soon after turning off Hwy 119 at the sign for Lake Purdy Fishing, you‘ll see our boathouse on the right and the Lake Purdy Fishing offices on the left.
-Please park on the left side of the road, opposite the boathouse.
+You can park in the main parking lot and we’ll meet you in front of the boathouse.

 Class will be held as scheduled unless you hear otherwise via text message.
 We will row in the event of light rain, but if there are high winds or thunderstorms we’ll text that class is cancelled and will schedule a make-up day.